spacekitcat/uk-petition-poller/README.md

 ## Unit tests

-The unit tests use Jest and the Yarn command below runs them.
+The unit tests use Jest via the Yarn `test` command like so:

 ```bash
 /uk-petition-poller ‹master*› % yarn test